 - No more than 0.1% success fee (0% for Santander PPK 2065 until December 31, 2023).

 - 0% conversion fee (for changing the investment allocation) regardless of the number of changes.

 - No additional charges from employers or employees for access to dedicated PPK online services and the helpline.

-- Over 20 years in the investment fund market.
+- Nearly 25 years in the investment fund market.

 - One of the largest and most experienced management companies in the Polish market.

-- Assets under management with a value is over PLN 19 billion.*
+- Assets under management with a value is more than PLN 13,5 billion.*

 - Years of experience in the establishment and management of Employee Pension Schemes (since 2001) and Individual Pension Accounts (since 2004).

-- The value of assets accumulated in Individual Pension Accounts maintained by Santander TFI is ca PLN 431 million.*
+- The value of assets accumulated in Individual Pension Accounts maintained by Santander TFI is almost PLN 400 million.*

-The net asset value of the subfunds of the Santander PPK SFIO may be highly volatile due to the composition of the investment portfolio.
-The subfunds may invest more than 35% of the assets in securities issued, guaranteed or secured by the State Treasury or the NBP.
+The net asset value of the Santander PPK SFIO sub-funds can be highly volatile due to the composition of the investment portfolio.
+Some sub-funds may invest more than 35% of their assets in securities issued, guaranteed or underwritten by the State Treasury or the National Bank of Poland.